siddharthm/PyBGremover/README.md

 ===========

 PyBGremover is a python tool that helps you remove background from images which have near same colour e.g a wall like background.
-This project was created for eliminating background from a specific data set of 40,000+ images and thus may not work on all images.
+This project was created for eliminating background from a data set of 40,000+ specific kind of images and thus may not work on all kind of images.

 ## The project has two independent apps: